 The Vedas

 The Vedas are ancient Sanskrit texts considered the oldest and most revered sacred writings in Hinduism.
-These texts serve as spiritual guides and contain a wealth of knowledge.
+These texts serve as spiritual guides and contain a wealth of knowledge, as explored in depth in this overview of the Vedas and their spiritual significance.

 Rigveda